Luis Urías Player Props: Brewers vs. Twins

 Luis Urías At The Plate

-- Urias produced a hit in one of seven games so far this year.
+- Urias produced a hit in one of eight games so far this season.

-- Urias has driven in a run in one game this year.
+- Urias has driven in a run in one game this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.